multiversx/mx-docs/docs/validators/staking/staking.md

 In order to submit a staking transaction, you must have the following:

 - 2500 eGLD for each node and 0.006 eGold per node as transaction fee
-- A unique `validatorKey.pem` files of each node
+- A unique `validatorKey.pem` file of each node

 You have the option of staking through the online Wallet at [https://wallet.elrond.com](https://wallet.elrond.com/) or by using `erdpy`.